Beef Bourguignon

 4 dried bay leaves

-2 to 3 cups full-bodied red burgundy wine
+2 cups full-bodied red wine from Burgundy

 1 cup beef stock